 All by themselves.
 Barefoot.
 In the snow.
 With nothing but a spear.
 Don’t believe me?
 Hope you have a high enough wisdom to beat the +20 bluff check to see if it’s a lie.
 After all, in the end, what you do doesn’t matter as much as what people believe you did.
 And with awesome bluff and persuasions, people will believe just about anything a bard says.

 In older systems, your Charisma score directly influenced how pretty your character was.
 As everything a good bard does relates to Charisma… well, you see where I’m going with this, right?
 Basically, bards get all the girls.
 Or the guys.
 I’m not gonna judge.

 If it’s worth knowing, ask a bard.
 If it’s not worth knowing, ask the wizard.
 After all, while planar knowledge is good to know, wouldn’t you rather hear about the cool bar on the corner, or the magic shop with the half-off goods in the next town over?

 In almost all systems, bards have Bardic Knowledge which basically is summed up with “I read it somewhere, I guess” and gives them a license to know literally anything that makes sense.
 They’re like walking encyclopedias with a few pages missing… who can also cast spells.
 And woo women.
 And sometimes hit things.

 Bards get free stuff

 They can literally sing for their room and board at most inns, and sometimes they can get discounts as well.
 Additionally, they can make money simply by singing and playing their instruments.
-Perhaps at the place giving them free room and board.
-It doesn’t beat that.
+Perhaps at the place already giving them free room and board.
+You can’t beat that.

 Bards have more fun